 It is not hard to make artisanal quality pizza at home.
 Making amazing pizzas at home – Secret !

-Here are a few pointers we discussed
+Here are a few pointers we discussed – We’ve been cross-dressing pizza for ten years – LISTEN BELOW

-in our ode to pizza on the program.
+Our ode to pizza on the program.

 And then we will get to the recipes.
 First, buy a good quality pizza stone, or you can use quarry tiles cut to fit a rack in your oven.
 You can also use untreated granite tiles.
 Expect these to crack after a year or two, unless you can find quarry tiles.
 I’ve been through several pizza stones now and cracked all of my granite.
 It’s the price you pay for good pizza.
 Luckily, these items are not expensive.
 Too busy to make pizza?
 Here’s our frozen pizza taste test.